 GENERAL SUBMISSION NOTES AND GUIDELINES:

-1. Coffee House Press will only accept submissions during two annual reading periods.
+1. Due to our small staff size and the overwhelming response to our most recent open reading period, we are closed to submissions until further notice.
 During our next reading period, we will accept submissions through our online submissions manager.
-We are not currently accepting unsolicited poetry or short story manuscripts, and submissions will be capped at 300.
+We will not be reading unsolicited poetry or short story manuscripts, and submissions will be capped at 300.
 Submissions sent outside of the reading period will not be considered.

 2. Extraneous materials (i.e., marketing proposals, promotional materials, sample layouts, praise sheets for previous titles) are not necessary and will not aid your submission's chances of acceptance.